stokito/fortress-lang/README.txt

 * Parallel tupling and argument evaluation.

 * Parallel for loops over simple ranges such as 0#n.
-Only values of type ZZ32Range can currently be used as for loop generators; true generators do not yet exist due to shortcomings in the type system and the absence of loop desugaring.

 * Sequential for loops over simple ranges.
-The seq() and sequential() functions (which are identical) take a ZZ32Range and return an equivalent sequential ZZ32Range.
-Every use of the resulting range as a loop generator will cause the loop to run sequentially.
+The functional method seq() and the equivalent function sequential() can be used to turn any Generator into a SequentialGenerator.

 * While loops, typecase, if, etc.  Note that for parametric types typecase isn't nearly as useful as you might think, since it cannot bind type variables; we are working to address this shortcoming.

-* The "atomic" construct uses code from the DSTM2 transactional memory library.
+* The "atomic" construct uses code basedn on the DSTM2 library.
   Nested transactions are flattened.
 We use their obstruction free algorithm with a simple backoff contention manager.
 Reductions are not yet implemented, so perform an explicit atomic update instead.

-* throw and catch.
-Because of this lack we do not yet perform arithmetic range checks.
+* throw and catch expressions.

-* Generators
+* Generators.

-* at and other data placement
+* at expressions.

 * spawn